List of The New York Times controversies: Open letters on transgender coverage The New York Times reporting on transgender issues was criticized by the World Professional Association for Transgender Health.

-A second letter was released the same day as reported by NPR.
-This letter included over 100 LGBTQ and civil rights groups, including GLAAD, the Human Rights Campaign and PFLAG, stating support for the letter from contributors and that the Times is platforming “fringe theories” and “dangerous inaccuracies."
-Both letters used fact checkers to check sources for articles and op-eds and referenced to the Times history of homophobia from 1963 to 1987 as evidence of previous bias regarding populations of people.
-Support for this claim was a ban made by Arthur Ochs Sulzberger on using the word "gay" by anyone writing or editing at the newspaper.
+A second letter was released the same day.
+This letter included over 100 LGBTQ and civil rights groups, including GLAAD, the Human Rights Campaign, and PFLAG; it expressed support for the letter from contributors and accused the Times of publishing "fringe theories" and "dangerous inaccuracies."

-Within a day the NYT issued a response, saying “Our journalism strives to explore, interrogate and reflect the experiences, ideas and debates in society – to help readers understand them.
-Our reporting did exactly that and we’re proud of it”.
-The next day, the NYT published an op-ed piece entitled “In defense of JK Rowling”.

-That same day, an internal memo was sent by the editors, saying “Our coverage of transgender issues, including the specific pieces singled out for attack, is important, deeply reported, and sensitively written.
-We do not welcome, and will not tolerate, participation by Times journalists in protests organized by advocacy groups or attacks on colleagues on social media and other public forums.”
+Within a day the Times issued a response, saying that "Our journalism strives to explore, interrogate and reflect the experiences, ideas and debates in society—to help readers understand them.
+Our reporting did exactly that and we're proud of it."
+The next day, the Times published an op-ed piece by TERF activist Pamela Paul entitled "In defense of J. K. Rowling."
+The same day, an internal memo was sent by the editors, saying that "Our coverage of transgender issues, including the specific pieces singled out for attack, is important, deeply reported, and sensitively written.
+We do not welcome, and will not tolerate, participation by Times journalists in protests organized by advocacy groups or attacks on colleagues on social media and other public forums."